 If you’re looking for natural sweeteners for diabetics, the American Diabetes Association includes stevia on its list of recommended sugar substitutes.
-(7) If you’re looking for natural sweeteners keto-approved, stevia and erythritol are typically the top sugar substitute recommendations for people following a ketogenic diet.
+Stevia and erythritol are typically the top sugar substitute recommendations for people following a ketogenic diet.

 How to use stevia:

-Unlike raw honey, stevia is heat stable, so feel free to use it in any way you desire.
+Unlike raw honey, stevia is heat-stable, so feel free to use it in any way you desire.
 Remember, it’s 200 times sweeter than sugar, so don’t use it in the same ratio.
-Out of all of the natural sweeteners, stevia is definitely one of the sweetest.
-A tiny bit goes a long way.

-For baking, this can present a problem, as refined sugar gives bulk to recipes.
-However, this can be easily rectified.
-To make up for the lost bulk when using stevia, use ⅓ to ½ cup of one of the following bulking agents: fresh fruit puree, yogurt, roasted winter squash, two whipped egg whites or one to two tablespoons of coconut flour.
+To make up for the lost bulk when using stevia in baked goods, use ⅓ to ½ cup of one of the following bulking agents: fresh fruit puree, yogurt, roasted winter squash, two whipped egg whites or one to two tablespoons of coconut flour.